Haokaiiii/Discord_TTS_Bot/README.md

 3. **Text-to-Speech Announcements**
    - When a user joins, leaves, or switches channels, the bot generates a short TTS message using [gTTS](https://pypi.org/project/gTTS/).
    - TTS output is cached (`tts_cache/`) to speed up subsequent plays of the same message.
-   - Bot uses `discord.FFmpegPCMAudio` to stream these MP3 files in the voice channel.
+   - The bot uses `discord.FFmpegPCMAudio` to stream these MP3 files in the voice channel.

 4. **Scheduled Reports**
    - The bot uses `apscheduler` to auto-generate daily, weekly, monthly, and yearly reports (at midnight or specified times).